 Lower Fees: You can save the $14.95 or more in fees charged on the basic unlimited transaction chequing accounts available at your traditional brick-and-mortar bank.

-High-Interest Savings: The funds you keep in your savings can earn an interest rate that potentially exceeds inflation and thus gives you ‘real’ returns. motusbank currently offers 2.10% on their general savings account (and 2.35% on TFSAs).
-EQ Bank has one of the highest non-promotional general savings rates at 2.30%.
+High-Interest Savings: The funds you keep in your savings can earn an interest rate that potentially exceeds inflation and thus gives you ‘real’ returns. motusbank currently offers 1.75% on their general savings account.
+EQ Bank has one of the highest non-promotional general savings rates in Canada at 2.00%.

 Earn on Chequing: Some digital banks pay you interest on your chequing account balance.
 Motusbank pays 0.50% and Tangerine Bank pays up to 0.65%.